-We've put together a full list of dates when Premium Bonds winning numbers are drawn each month in 2021.
+We've put together a list of dates when UK Premium Bonds numbers will be drawn each month in 2022.

-If you're a Premium Bond holder, you'll no doubt want to know when the draw is held each month so can find out if you've won as soon as possible.
+If you're a Premium Bond holder, you'll no doubt want to know when the draw is announced each month so you can find out if you've won as soon as possible.

-The latest big prize Premium Bond winners are published on the first working day of the month so, at the very latest, they'll be available by the fourth (if there is a bank holiday).
+The latest big prize Premium Bond winners are published on the first working day of the month so, at the very latest, they'll be available by the third.

 This is why you'll notice most organisations, us included, are publishing each month's big winners a little later than usual.